kaladin-24/kaladin-24/README.md

-👋 Hi, I’m @kaladin-24
+# Hi there! 👋

+I'm @kaladin-24, and welcome to my GitHub profile! 🚀

+## About Me

+- 👀 I’m passionate about leveraging automation for streamlined infrastructure management.
+- 🌱 Currently diving into Python coding to enhance my automation skills.
-👀 I’m passionate about leveraging automation for streamlined infrastructure management, with a focus on creating Ansible playbooks and Terraform scripts for comprehensive infrastructure as code solutions.
+- 💡 Exploring Ansible playbooks and Terraform scripts for comprehensive infrastructure as code solutions.

-🌱 I’m currently immersed in the world of Python coding, enhancing my skills to complement the automation journey.
-📫 How to reach me: @Esse_Windrunner on [Twitter](https://twitter.com/Esse_Windrunner)
+## Get in Touch

+📫 Connect with me on [Twitter](https://twitter.com/essse_vmw)

+## Contributions

+My repositories are a work in progress but eel free to explore and maybe contribute.
+I welcome feedback and collaboration!